shopware/docs/resources/guidelines/testing/store/README.md

-# Testing Guidelines for Shopware Apps and Plugins
+# Testing Guidelines for Shopware Extensions

 This section guides you with the criteria used to test your extension.
-Detailed information is available on [quality guidelines for apps](../store/quality-guidelines-apps/README.md) and [plugins](../store/quality-guidelines-plugins/README.md)
+Detailed information is available on [quality guidelines for apps](../store/quality-guidelines-apps/README.md) and [quality guidelines for plugins](../store/quality-guidelines-plugins/README.md).

 Check out the points that affect your extension and go through them before submitting it for testing.